St Lawrence Jewry: 20th century

 The church was the burial place of John Tillotson, the Archbishop of Canterbury from 1691 to 1694; and of merchant Francis Levett, as well as the site of the wedding of his niece Ann Levett, daughter of William Levett, Dean of Bristol and former Principal of Magdalen Hall, Oxford.

 The church is used by the New Zealand Society UK, who celebrate Waitangi Day here in February each year.

-Catherine Ennis was the organist here until her death on 24 December 2020.

 The livery companies and guilds currently associated with the church are the Girdlers, Loriners, Distillers, Actuaries, Insurers, Chartered Architects, Constructors, and Entrepreneurs.